Occupational Health Vaccinations NHS

-People who work in certain jobs should be vaccinated against diseases they may be exposed to at work.
+People who work in certain jobs should be vaccinated against high-risk diseases they may be exposed to at work.
 These occupational health vaccinations should be arranged and paid for by your employer (please see ‘Immunisation against Infectious Disease’ (‘The Green Book’) on the Department of Health website for more details).
-The list below provides some examples:
+Book your occupational health vaccinations today or see our list below for some examples:

 Vaccinations for healthcare workers

 Nurses (and other health care workers) with direct patient contact who work in nursing homes, hospitals, general practices etc should have a flu vaccine every year, this is to protect them and their patients.
 Other vaccines are also sometimes recommended to help protect them and the vulnerable people they work with.
 These health services and vaccines may include BCG (against tuberculosis), varicella (against chickenpox), MMR (against measles, mumps and rubella) and hepatitis B. Social care workers should also have the annual flu vaccine.